HigherOrderCO/Kind/README.md

 Formality-Core has multiple reference implementations.
 Currently, the easiest to install uses JavaScript.
 First, [install `npm`](https://www.npmjs.com/get-npm) in your system.
 Then, on the command line, type: `npm -g formality-core`.
-If all goes well, the language should be accessible via the `fmc` command.
+If all goes well, the language should be accessible via the `fm` command.

 Using
 -----

-To use it, save a `.fmc` file.
-For example, save he file below as `main.fmc`:
+To use it, save a `.fm` file.
+For example, save the file below as `main.fm`:

 ```
 main : <A: Type> -> A -> A
   <A> (x) x
 ```

-And type `fmc main`.
+And type `fm main`.
 This should output:

 ```
-Type-checking main.fmc:
+Type-checking main.fm:
 main : <A: Type> -> A -> A

 All terms check.